 [10] P57L25:

-enhanced multi-link multi-radio (EMLMR) operation: [EMLMR operation] A mode of operation that allows a non-access point (non-AP) multi-link device (MLD) with multiple receive chains to listen on a set of enabled links when the corresponding stations (STAs) affiliated with the non-AP MLD are in awake state for an initial frame sent by an AP affiliated with an AP MLD in a physical layer (PHY) protocol data unit (PPDU) whose Nss satisfy the receiving STA’s receiving capabilities, followed by frame exchanges that satisfy the MCS, Nss capabilities in EMLMR mode on the link on which the initial frame was received.
+enhanced multi-link multi-radio (EMLMR) operation: [EMLMR operation] A mode of operation that allows a non-access point (non-AP) multi-link device (non-AP MLD) with multiple receive chains to listen on a set of enabled links when the corresponding stations (STAs) affiliated with the non-AP MLD are in awake state for an initial frame sent by an access point (AP) affiliated with an AP MLD in a physical layer (PHY) protocol data unit (PPDU) whose Nss satisfy the receiving STA’s receiving capabilities, followed by frame exchanges that satisfy the MCS, Nss capabilities in EMLMR mode on the link on which the initial frame was received.

 (Reason: Use full acronyms.
 Expand acronyms when used first time in the definition.)